• Skip to main content

 If you love spicy Southwestern and Mexican-inspired vegetarian comfort food, be sure to try my:

-Spicy Roasted Vegetable and Black Spicy Roasted Vegetable and Black Bean Ragout with Polenta - Hero shot of dish in white serving bowl on white distressed background
+Spicy Roasted Vegetable and Black Bean Ragout with Polenta in white bowl with fork.

 Roasted Vegetable and Black Bean Stew with Polenta